 The program accepts applications from individuals who have earned dental degrees from institutions outside the US.

-Effective for the entering class of 2020 (beginning March 2019), the College will require that all applicants pass National Board Dental Examination part I and II to be considered for admission.
-Additionally, the College will require that all applicants provide foreign Dental school class rank information.
+Effective for the entering class of 2020 (beginning March 2019), the College will require that all applicants pass National Board Dental Examination (NBDE) part I and II to be considered for admission.

 A highly competitive comprehensive Grade Point Average (GPA) per the ECE course-by-course evaluation is required.
 UIC only accepts evaluations from the Educational Credential Evaluators (ECE).
 For more information please visit the ECE website.

 Evidence of English Competency

 Official scores from the Test of English as a Foreign Language (TOEFL) are required for admissions.

 All students must meet the minimum sub-scores to be eligible to apply:

 - Reading: 19